Delving into the Phenomenology of Very Special Relativity: From Subatomic Particles to Binary Stars: Non-Relativistic Limit for VSR through Foldy-Wouthuysen

 \section{Non-Relativistic Limit for VSR through Foldy-Wouthuysen}

 To proceed with the realization of the non-relativistic limit, we first identify the odd and even operators from the Hamiltonian \eqref{Hgvsr2}, which are

-As usual, we neglected $\nicefrac{1}{m^3}-$terms in $\Theta^g$ as they would not contribute at our order of approximation.
+Once again, we neglected $\nicefrac{1}{m^3}-$terms in $\Theta^g$ as they would not contribute to the end result at our order of approximation.
 In principle, we should include in the FW Hamiltonian also time derivatives of the transformation $S$, as we have seen in \eqref{HFWcommut}.
 However, being

-those contribution would already be higher order and thus safely negligible.
+those contribution would already be higher order and are thus safe to ignore.
 Hence, the relevant formula for the FW expansion is again \eqref{HFWafter}.
-Calculating each term up to the needed order, we find
+Calculating each term up to the needed order, we find\footnote{Note that formula \eqref{HFWcommut} is valid even when $S$ is not hermitian (as in VSR), because the FW transformation $U\equiv e^{iS}$ still preserves the original Schrödinger-like dynamics.}